Certified Fraud Examiner Job Description Example

 Certified fraud examiners are professionals who compile and examine evidence to detect possible fraudulent activity in a business corporation such as banks, stores, and insurance.

-Their job description entails gathering and analyzing relevant documents to verify suspicious claims or inconsistencies in paperwork.
+The certified fraud examiner job description entails gathering and analyzing relevant documents to verify suspicious claims or inconsistencies in paperwork.

 In fulfilling their role, certified fraud examiners develop and implement action plans for detecting financial fraud.

 They also initiate programs for limiting risk of fraud in an organization.
 As part of their duties, certified fraud examiners conduct audit of records, financial statements, emails and other relevant documentation that can produce leads in an investigation.

 They usually interview witnesses and individuals with useful information about a case.
 They may also retrieve or review surveillance footage to obtain information as to the identity of suspects and the nature of crime.

 Usually, fraud examiners gather and prepare vital evidence for presentation during court proceedings.

 They collaborate with attorneys and law enforcement officers to speed up an investigative process.